 As first-time parents, we really had no idea what to expect.
 If anything, as veterans of multiple cross-country road trips, we were afraid it might not be as enjoyable.
 We discovered that taking a road trip with an infant is remarkably rewarding.
-But it does take some work.
+But it does take some work, along with safety precautions you should keep in mind such as taking a trip to a local mechanic for a car repair service before the trip so that you’ll be assured of safe travels.
 In this post, I’ll cover seven major lessons we learned along the way – which hopefully will help make your road trip with the little one a success.

 Disclaimers: for those of you who are veteran parents, much of this will seem ridiculously obvious.
 As a new parent, though, I can tell you what should be obvious goes right out the window.
 Especially if your baby happens to go into a crying fit at the same time.
 Also, these tips worked for us, based on Ashok’s personality and temperament.
 Your mileage my vary; it takes some trial and error to figure out what works.
 Finally, Ashok was 4 1/2 months old when we took this trip.
 Undoubtedly, things will change as he gets older.